OctHe/ICE/README.md

-# Integrated Command-Line Environment (ICE)

-ICE, which is the short of integrated command-line environment, is the configuration of multiple tools with command-line.
-ICE wants to use keyboard as many as possible to obtain an efficient workflow.
+# Graphicless

+Graphic user interface (GUI) is one of the most resource-intensive modules in a desktop operating system.
+However, in most of the time, a command line can support lots of work flows.
+Graphicless uses command-line tools as many as possible.
+For example, it chooses vim/neovim as the editor by default, and give configuration for multiple shells.
+It will support lots of other command-line tools in the future.
+Note that graphicless does not means we only uses command-line tool, since some efficient tools rely on GUI, including web browser and PDF viewer.

 ## Environment